Compstat was created

 available

-critical information to the Chief of Police and the Deputy
+critical information to the Police Director (currently unassigned), the Chief of Police

 including homicide statistics,